Machine Learning Assessment: implications to cybersecurity: Illustrative Numerical Examples

 \subsection{Error Rate Estimation}

-\cite{Efron1983EstimatingTheError, Efron1997ImprovementsOnCross} provide comparisons of their proposed estimators (discussed in Section~\ref{subsec:estimating}) including estimating the standard error of the smooth LOOB estimator $\widehat{Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ using the influence function approach.
+\cite{Efron1983EstimatingTheError} and~\cite{Efron1997ImprovementsOnCross} provide comparisons of their proposed estimators (discussed in Section~\ref{subsec:estimating}).
 They ran many simulations considering a variety of classifiers and data distributions, as well as real datasets.
-They assessed the estimators in terms of the experimental RMS defined by Efron as:
+They assessed the estimators in terms of the RMS, the root of the experimental MSE:

-where $\widehat{Err}_{\mathbf{t}_{g}}$ is the estimator (any estimator) conditional on a training dataset $\mathbf{t}_{g}$, and $Err_{\mathbf{t}_{g}}$ is the true prediction error conditional on the same training dataset.
-The number of MC trials, $G$, in his experiments was 200.
-The following statement is quoted from \cite{Efron1997ImprovementsOnCross}: \textit{``The results vary considerably from experiment to experiment, but in terms of RMS error the .632+ rule is an overall winner.''}.

-This conclusion was without stating the criterion for deciding the \textit{overall winner}.
+where $\widehat{\Err}_{\mathbf{t}_{g}}$ is the estimator (any estimator) conditional on a training dataset $\mathbf{t}_{g}$, and $\Err_{\mathbf{t}_{g}}$ is the true prediction error conditional on the same training dataset.
+The number of MC trials $G$ in their experiments was 200.
+The following statement is quoted from~\cite{Efron1997ImprovementsOnCross}: \begin{quotation} The results vary considerably from experiment to experiment, but in terms of RMS error the .632+ rule is an overall winner. \end{quotation} This conclusion was without stating the criterion for deciding the \textit{overall winner}.
 It was apparent from their results that the $.632+$ rule is the winner in terms of the bias---as was designed for.
-We calculated the average of the RMS of every estimator across all the 24 experiments they ran; \tablename~\ref{tab2} displays these averages.
-The estimators $\widehat{Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ and $\widehat{Err}_{\mathbf{t}}^{_{(.632+)}}$ are quite comparable to each other with only 2.5\% increase in the average RMS of the former.
-We will show below in Section~\ref{sec:comp-among-estim} that the new AUC estimators designed in Section~\ref{sec:NonParamInfAUC} exhibit the same behavior but with magnified difference between the two estimators.
+We calculated the average of the RMS of every estimator across all the 24 experiments they ran;~\tablename~\ref{tab2} displays these averages.
+The estimators $\widehat{\Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ and $\widehat{\Err}_{\mathbf{t}}^{_{(.632+)}}$ are quite comparable to each other with only 2.5\% increase in the average RMS of the former.
+We will show below in Section~\ref{sec:comp-among-estim} that the AUC estimators exhibit the same behavior but with magnified difference between the two estimators.